fbpxl

 Coloured blocks could be turned into word-building blocks - simply write your sounds on the blocks with a sharpie.
 By colour-coding the vowels, consonants and digraphs, this will help to reduce kids wasting time looking for the blocks that the need to build their words.

-8. MAGNETS
+8. Magnets

 I created word-building magnets using these coloured magnets from Officeworks Australia.
 As you can see, I did the vowels in blue, the consonants in white, and the consonant digraphs in red.
 Students build their words on cookie trays.